julianes10/funnylamp/README.md

 A lot of conditional compilation has been needed to debug and tune properly final project.
 This makes a bit ugly the code but needed....
 Also massive usage of nasty global vars is also convinient to avoid bigger stack usage.

 ## Caution notes to remember
+CAUTION:CAUTION:CAUTION:CAUTION:CAUTION:CAUTION:CAUTION:
 CAUTION: never try to upload an sketch beyond 31.5K, it will damage nano bootloader.
+Program:   31420 bytes (95.9% Full) WILL DAMAGE!
+CAUTION:CAUTION:CAUTION:CAUTION:CAUTION:CAUTION:CAUTION:
 CAUTION: ram above 80% makes much easier an stackoverflow.

 ## Hardwawe